Mindful Approaches to Well-Being

 Oftentimes our character and story is built out of someone else’s story, like your parents, your culture, the media, religion, or community.
 What you ‘think’ your story is supposed to be.
 Taking a mindful approach is about making a conscious effort to define your authentic self and live your story, no one else’s.
 Easier said than done.

 A mindful approach to your story involves opening your mind and being honest with yourself.
-Are you living an authentic life, or one that ‘fits’ with expectations of you.
+Are you living an authentic life or one that ‘fits’ with your expectations of you?
 I am not suggesting you drop your entire character and become someone else.

 There are some signs that can be flags that you are not living your authentic story.

-- Jealousy and envy of others drives you to ‘outdo’ them but never leaves you satisfied.
+Jealousy and envy of others drive you to ‘outdo’ them but never leave you satisfied.

 Observing rather than believing stories about yourself is a mindful approach to well-being.
 By observing, you can start to detangle the true stories, from the false stories that have been designed to ‘fit in.’